MichielCuijpers/Blockchaingers.github.io/README.md

 2. Find a concise reference card of the guidelines [here](https://cdn-images-1.medium.com/max/1200/1*TS-ZTeI7sQS7dy_AlMqSXQ.png)

-3. You can check your code against the guidelines using Better Code Hub, a [GitHub.com](https://Github.com) integration provided by [Software Improvement Group SIG](https://www.sig.eu).
-Better Code Hub integrates with the GitHub Flow and can run at Pull Requests and Commits.
+3. You can check your code against the guidelines using Better Code Hub, a GitHub integration provided by [Software Improvement Group SIG](https://www.sig.eu).
+Better Code Hub integrates with the GitHub CI/CD Flow and runs at Pull Requests and Pushes.

 4. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum codebase size 200 KLoc